pydantic/pydantic/docs/why.md

 Also, traffic to the Pydantic docs from enterprise Confluence and Jira instances under the `nvidia.com` domain.

+### Oracle {#org-oracle}

+Traffic to the Pydantic docs from internal enterprise Jira, Confluence and GitHub instances under the `oraclecorp.com` domain.

+### Palantir {#org-palantir}

+Traffic to the Pydantic docs from an enterprise GitHub instance under the `palantir.build` domain.

 ### Qualcomm {#org-qualcomm}

 Traffic to the Pydantic docs from an enterprise GitHub instance under the `qualcomm.com` domain.